 Before you learn how to field dress an elk, you’ll have to learn how to skin an elk.

 Start by positioning your kill on its back.
 You may find it helpful to prop the elk against a tree or log to keep it from rolling over.
+Rocks and large sticks can also help if you have no trees nearby.

-I can’t over-emphasize the importance of careful knife use.
+I can’t overemphasize the importance of careful knife use.
 Always cut away from your body, and keep a first-aid kit with you on every hunt.

 Start by cutting north from the anus with your elk skinning knife.
 Cut all the way up the center line of the belly until you reach the sternum.
 Be sure to leave proof of sex on at least one-quarter of the animal if your area’s hunting laws require it.
-If you plan to keep the head as a trophy, take extra care while cutting around the neck.

 Once you’ve finished the center line, use gentle knife strokes to separate the hide from the meat.
 Continue the skinning process along each front leg, following the bone.
 Make a circle cut around each knee and cut the hide off at that point.

 For the rear legs, start at the knee and cut a line up the center all the way to the genitals.
-Once you’ve finished the legs, you can fully remove the hide.
+Once you’ve finished the legs, fully remove the hide.
 I recommend rolling the hide (skin side in, fur side out) as you cut it away — this keeps it clean and pristine.
 Cut the hide down to the spine on both sides of the elk.

 Step 2: Quartering

-Now it’s time to learn how to quarter an elk.
-You can unroll the hide during this step to create a clean working surface.
-We’ll start at the hind end by cutting down to the pelvis bone between the hind legs.
+We’ll start at the hind end by cutting down to the pelvic bone between the hind legs.
 Avoid cutting into the abdominal muscles.

-Next, we’ll return to the front of the animal.
+Next, return to the front of the animal.
 Slice along the ribcage on the front quarter, following it until you sever the leg from the body.
 You’ll want to cut between the ribcage and the shoulder blade.

 Step 3: Backstraps

-To remove the backstraps, dive in with your knife on one side of the spine around the shoulder area.
 Cut down along the spine until you reach the pelvis.
-Extend the cut up the neck to get any remaining meat if necessary, then cut along the ribcage to free the meat.
-Repeat on the other side to cut out the other backstrap.
+If necessary, extend the cut up the neck to remove any remaining meat, then cut along the ribcage to free the meat.
+Repeat on the other side to remove the other backstrap.

 Step 4: Tenderloins